peerdrive/peerdrive/README.md

 3. Type in the 1st terminal:
     * `cd server`
     * `./configure`
+    * `rebar get-deps`
     * `rebar compile`
     * `./peerdrive.sh` or on Windows: `peerdrive.bat`
     * This will start the PeerDrive server in the foreground.
 To gracefully shut down the server type `q().`.
-    * The stores will be mounted to ./vfs by default
+    * The stores will be mounted to ./vfs by default (assuming fuserl resp. erldokan are installed)
 4. In the 2nd terminal type:
     * `cd client`
     * `./boot.py`